AnnaVargova/AutomationShield_wiki/BOBShield.md

 # <a name="pcb-layout-1"/>PCB Layout

 The printed circuit board (PCB) has been designed in the CAD software [DIPTrace](https://diptrace.com/), Freeware version.
-The PCB has two layers and fits within the customary 100x100mm limit of most board manufacturers.
+The PCB has two layers and fits within the customary 100x100 mm limit of most board manufacturers.
 The DIPTrace PCB layout of the BOBShield can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_PCB_R1_Final.zip) and the BOBShield Production files can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_Gerber_Production_R1.zip).

 ![The upper part of the PCB](https://github.com/gergelytakacs/AutomationShield/wiki/fig/BOBShield_Upper_part_of_the_PCB.png)

-On the picture of the upper layout can be seen black line is starting from digital pin 9 and going to the pin where micro servo motor has connector, it is signal for micro servo motor.
-Power for black line come from 3.3V pin and go to pin AREF.
-Analogue REFerence it allows to feed the Arduino a reference voltage from an external power supply.
-It would be feed with 3.3V into the AREF pin – perhaps from a voltage regulator IC.
-From 5V pin exit red line which is  power for resistor and diode and continuous to the ServoPinout.
-Blue line is ground for SensorPinout diode resistor and ServoPinout.
+In the picture of the upper layout a black line can be seen which is starting from digital pin 9 and continues to the pin where micro servo motor has a connector, it is the signal for the micro servo motor.
+The power for the black line comes from the 3.3V pin and goes to the pin AREF.
+Analogue REFerence allows to feed the Arduino reference voltage from an external power supply.
+It would be fed with 3.3V into the AREF pin – perhaps from a voltage regulator IC.
+The resistor and diode are powered by the red line which outputs from the 5V pin and continues to the ServoPinout.
+The blue line is ground for the SensorPinout diode resistor and the ServoPinout.

 ![Bottom part of the PCB](https://github.com/gergelytakacs/AutomationShield/wiki/fig/BOBShield_Bottom_part_of_the_PCB.png)

-On the bottom layout can be seen black line starting from power of 3.3V going to + of SensorPinout then continue to USB.
-Blue line is ground.
-The other two black lines starting from pins Serial Clock Line (SCL) and Serial Data Line (SDA) and going to SCL and SDA on SensorPinOut.
-I2C uses only two bidirectional open collector or open drain lines for SDA and SCL pulled up with resistors.
+At the bottom layout the black line can be seen starting from power of 3.3V going to + of SensorPinout, then continues to the USB.
+The blue line is ground.
+The other two black lines start from the pins Serial Clock Line (SCL) and the Serial Data Line (SDA) and continue the SCL and the SDA on the SensorPinOut.
+I2C uses only two bidirectional open collector or open drain lines for the SDA and the SCL pulled up with resistors.
 Typical voltages used are +5 V or +3.3 V.
 # <a name="gallery"/>Gallery

 # <a name="about-1"/>About
-The shield was developed as a semester project for subject of Microcomputers and Microprocessor Technology at the Institute of Automation, Measurement and Applied Informatics in 2018/2019.
+The shield was developed as a semester project for subject of Microcomputer and Microprocessor Technology at the Institute of Automation, Measurement and Applied Informatics in 2018/2019.
 The Institute belongs to the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava.
 # <a name="authors-1"/>Authors

 * **Hardware and 3D model design:** Tibor Konkoly, Patrik Kvasný, Marko Michal, Marek Krippel